Stardew Valley Mod Manager

 This option "translates" the configuration to which mod directories are to be prepended with a dot and which are not.
 In the app's first incarnation it also closed it; but I though it would be friendlier to the user (i.e. me) to keep the new situation on screen so that you could see if you needed to make further changes.

-It's what the tool was designed for, so this function is still present.
+It's what the tool was in fact designed for, so this function is still present.

 Done